graemeg/tiopf_apps/tiOPFMapper/README.txt

 <project>:
 The root <project> node should include the bare parameters required.
 There are:

-tab-spaces, etc:
-These control formatting of the code in the pascal units produced by the utility.
+  tab-spaces=         These control formatting of the code in the pascal units

-enum-type:
+                      produced by the utility.

+  begin-end-tabs=     Defines the block indentation size in tabs.
+The size of a
+                      tab is defined by the "tab-spaces" attribute.

+  visibility-tabs=    More control on code formatting.
+This defines whether the
+                      visibility keywords in a class definition should be indented or now, and by how many tabs.

+  project-name=       The name of the project.
+This attribute is not really
+                      used for anything yet.

-The mapping framework takes into consideration whether you are storing your enumerated types as either the String representation (ala "bsNone") or the integer representation such as 0.
+  enum-type=          The mapping framework takes into consideration whether you
+                      are storing your enumerated types as either the String representation (eg "bsNone") or the integer representation such as 0.
 Valid values are "string" or "int".

-outputdir:
-Determines the directory where the mapping utility should dump the unit files which it creates.
+  outputdir=          Determines the directory where the mapping utility should
+                      dump the unit files which it creates.
+You can specify a relative or absolute directory path.
 If the outputdir parameter is omitted, the output directory defaults to the same directory in which the schema file itself resides.

 The <project> contains one node called <project-units> which contains one or more <unit> nodes.
+The <unit> nodes define the Object Pascal code units (files) that need to be generated.
+The <unit> node has an attribute "name=" that specifies the name of the (pascal) unit that the utility needs to generate.

 These <unit> nodes contain mainly 2 nodes, <enums> and <classes>.
 A more detailed example of a single <class> node is shown below.

 <class
     base-class="TPerson"